-Can you recommend a product for me?
-I have 'insert condition here'...
+Can you recommend a CBD product for me for a specific ailment?

 Unfortunately, the FDA does not let us recommend any product for a particular condition.
 Nor are we allowed to say that any of these products will or may work for a particular condition.
-What we CAN tell you is that we have hundreds of customers returning each month to purchase these products that have conditions such as epilepsy, cancer, fibromaylgia/chronic pain, migraines, insomnia, anxiety, crohn’s disease, multiple sclerosis, muscular dystrophy, arthritis and so much more.
-The fact that they return regularly leads us to believe that they must be finding the relief and well being they’re searching for.
+The fact that many of our customers return regularly leads us to believe that they must be finding the relief and well being they’re searching for.

 How much CBD should I take?
 What Is The Right Amount For Me?

-How do I take the drops?
-Empty Stomach or no?
+How do I take the CBD products?
+Empty Stomach?
 Before bed?

 Again, EVERYONE IS DIFFERENT, so you can play with these answers as you see fit.
 But, generally, the best way to take these products, especially drops and the extract (syringes), is to put it under your tongue for about a minute and a half, then swallow.
 If you don’t like the taste, then you can put it in cold liquids, but know it will generally be a little less effective and might require you to increase your serving size some.
 What time of day you take it generally doesn’t matter, nor does it matter about an empty stomach or not.